-MAE232A/B Topics in Discrete Mathematics (MAF232A/B Sujets en mathématiques discrètes)
+MAE232A/B: Topics in Discrete Mathematics (MAF232A/B: Sujets en mathématiques discrètes)

-An elective for Third Year students in Mathematics and Computer Science and others with the permission of the department.
+For students in Mathematics and Computer Science and others with the permission of the department.

 Introduction to formal proofs in logic.
 Elements of coding theory.
 Applications of number theory.